 Pardon Our Dust

 As the newest Florida State Park, we are planning for amenity improvements such as the entrance road, campground and bath house.
 RV campers, please be advised there is currently no dump station.
-Tent campers staying on sites with power require a 30 amp adapter to utilize household plugs.
+Tent campers staying on sites with power require a 30-amp adapter to utilize household plugs.
 Be advised that during heavy rains the current park drive can be difficult to navigate.
 Thank you for your patience.